ryan-way/newgameplus/docs/ProjectOverview.md

 # Project Overview

-This document is used to outline the goals and motivations behind the New Game Plus App (NGP)
+This document is used to outline the goals and motivations behind the New Game Plus App (NG+)

 ## Motivation

 This is meant to be a pet project that I can use to practice and grow.
-I want to practice following the full software lifecycle, and operational best practices for software, while keeping everything organized and communicative.
+I want to practice following the full software life cycle, and operational best practices for software, while keeping everything organized and communicative.
 Doing this by myself from scratch.
-Creating an app with lots of games in them is the outlet for this, because it will invole from front end and back end work, as well has involving some AI elements.
+Creating an app with lots of games in them is the outlet for this, because it will involve from front end and back end work, as well has involving some AI elements.

 ## Principles